 Alison Raleigh obtained her Bachelor of Arts (BA) Degree from the University of South Africa (UNISA) in 2010, majoring in Psychology and Criminology.
 Thereafter, she attained her Honours Bachelor of Arts (BA Hons) in Psychology in 2012 from the same university.

 Whilst doing her Honours, Alison volunteered at Headway, a brain injury clinic in Hyde Park, where she helped the attendees complete group activities and remedial programmes as well as providing a safe therapeutic environment within which they could share their life experiences.
 It was during her time at Headway that Alison decided to pursue a degree in Bachelor of Arts (Hons.)
 (Psych) in Practical Psychometry at the University of Johannesburg which she completed in 2013.
-This entailed her having to complete a six month internship at the Centre for Psychological Services and Career Development (PsyCaD) at the University of Johannesburg.
+This entailed her having to complete a

 Alison was exposed to various South African and internationally developed assessments techniques as part of her training.
 In addition, during her internship, she administered the following psychological assessments: career guidance, concession (special conditions applicable to writing exams), Grade 9 subject choice as well as psychological-educational assessment.

 Practice No: 0537160